fltk-rs/fltk-book/src/The-App-struct.md

     app.run().unwrap();
 }
 ```
 This will give your application a Gtk app appearance.
-There are other built-in schemes: Basic, Plastic and Gleam.
+There are other built-in schemes: Basic, Plastic, Gleam and Oxy.

 The App struct is also responsible for loading system fonts at the start of the application using the load_system_fonts() method.